Portland Expo staff, volunteers may be exposed to chickenpox

-PORTLAND, Maine — The Expo Center in Portland is letting staff and volunteers know that some of the people there were infectious with chickenpox at the time of their stay.
+PORTLAND, Maine — Portland health officials are letting staff and volunteers know that some of the people there were infectious with chickenpox at the time of their stay.

 On Friday, August 2, the city's Health and Human Services Department sent out a memorandum warning workers about potential exposure.